jacquelinechan09/FileCopyingApplet/README.md

 5. Within PowerShell ISE, the graphical user interface should automatically open in a new tab!

 ## How to use:
 1. Multiple file paths can be taken by the "Source Files" text box.
 Click on the "Select Source" button to choose one or more files to copy over.
+Once you press "Open" (in the pop-up File Explorer window), this text box will be autopopulated.
 2. Only one destination folder is permitted (in the future, this is a feature that I am looking to expand upon!).
 In the "Destination Folder" text box, feel free to directly type in the path.
 Alternatively, use the "Get Destination" button to navigate to the desired folder.
  - If using the latter option to open a pop-up File Explorer window, please do this:
    - Copy {CTRL-C} the folder path from the File Explorer pop-up, then close this window.
 Please do not close the applet itself!